-- If a nonprofit organization is doing text or phone banking, it is often simplest from a practical perspective to have volunteers use a call list, or text banking interface, that is only partially (not fully) automated, so that federal robocall rules are not implicated. - If your program is nonpartisan, so long as it is not fully automated, it is unlikely that you will implicate state-based telecom robocall rules.
+- From a practical perspective, it is often simplest for nonprofit organizations to carry out their phone or text banking programs using volunteers that can use a call list or text banking interface that is not completely automated so that federal robocall rules are not implicated. - If your program is nonpartisan, so long as it is not fully automated, it is unlikely that you will fall within the state-based telecom restrictions.

 • Don't use the phone or text banking program to do something you can't do in person!
+For example, don't request an absentee ballot for a voter using an online request system, since there are state rules prohibiting assisting voters with absentee ballot requests.